 Lifelong Learning Workshops

-In order to stay connected in today’s society we must all learn and grow.
-However, many women who come to the Centre are unable to take part in community opportunities due to poverty, language, literacy and health issues.
-The Centre offers free, accessible workshops on a wide range of topics including: basic car care, home repair and maintenance, employment, government benefits and subsidies, computer skills, self-esteem, crafts, dance, stress management, diversity and empowerment issues.
+Many women who come to the Centre are unable to take part in community opportunities due to poverty, language, literacy and health issues.
+The Centre offers free, accessible workshops on a wide range of topics including basic car care, home repair and maintenance, employment, government benefits and subsidies, computer skills, self-esteem, crafts, dance, stress management, diversity and empowerment issues.

 Girl Power Camps

 Community Group at the Women’s Centre provides women with developmental disabilities opportunities to find meaningful social connections, look forward to scheduled meetings with others, and try different activities.
 All of the activities are shared as much as possible among the participants with the support and/or supervision of support workers if necessary.

 The Women’s Centre is involved in a variety of community events that provide women with opportunities to connect with each other and build community such as International Women’s Day celebrations in March.
 Every July we host our own Stampede Lunch.
-With the help of community partners, we provide tickets to events, theatre, movies and the Philharmonic Orchestra.
+With the help of community partners, we provide tickets to events, theatre, and movies.
 We encourage groups to bring their projects to the Women’s Centre.
-For example, the My City Project has sponsored activities such as Sewing Home and Artist Trading Cards at the Centre.
-We also facilitate participation in broader community events such as the Disability Pride Parade.
+We also facilitate participation in broader community events such as Take Back the Night and the Sisters in Spirit marches.